asynchronous collaboration

 Remember, asynchronous collaboration should be part of a larger high-value collaboration strategy.
 The goal isn’t necessarily to replace as many meetings as you can but to work as efficiently as possible to achieve targeted outcomes.
 With the right tools and tactics, you should be able to transition between real-time conversation and asynchronous work seamlessly.

 “Most of the time, you don’t need a meeting.
 But that doesn't mean that the content isn't important.
 It doesn’t mean that sharing ideas isn’t important.
-What it means is that there are better channels to do these things.” —Jarom Chung, director of product at Lucid
+What it means is that there are better channels to do these things.” —Jarom Chung, VP of product management at Lucid

 Best practices for asynchronous collaboration